cylc/cylc-flow/doc/src/introduction.rst

    The complete multi-cycle-point dependency graph.
-   The complete dependency graph for the example suite, assuming the least possible inter-cycle dependence: the forecast models (*a*, *b*, and *c*) depend on their own previous instances.
-The dashed arrows show connections to previous and subsequent forecast cycle points.
+   The complete dependency graph for the example suite, assuming the least possible inter-cycle dependence: the models (*a*, *b*, and *c*) depend on their own previous instances.
+The dashed arrows show connections to previous and subsequent cycle points.

 .. _fig-optimal-two: